-Below is the legislation enacted in 2021 that directly impacts the Commission.
+Below is the legislation enacted in 2022 that directly impacts the Commission.

-This bill makes it easier for the Commission to invest in property to generate revenue for CalSTRS.
+AB 1390 makes it easier for the Commission to invest in property to generate revenue for CalSTRS.
 It authorizes the Commission to delegate authority to its Executive Officer to make acquisition down payments, removes a cap on acquisition expenses, and clarifies that the Commission can use School Land Bank Fund revenue for acquisition costs.
 The bill also deletes obsoletes statutes and gives the Commission flexibility not to retain an access easement when it sells or conveys school lands.

 Below is the legislation enacted in 2020 that directly impacts the Commission.